vincejstraub/tools-template-repo/docs/github-user-guide.md

 # Git and Github User Guide

-This user guide is specifically tailored to the suit the needs of those contributing code to `developing-exploration-behavior`.
+This user guide is specifically tailored to the suit the needs of those contributing code to this repository.
 It aims to provides a succinct summary that ommits basic Git commands that you will likley not need for contributing to this project, hence it should not be used as a definitive reference for interacting with GitHub and Git more generally.

 ## What is GitHub?